 Director of Special Services, Owasso Public Schools Ret.

 Parent and Community Volunteer

 Past President, OSU College of Education Alumni Board

 We need your financial support!

-We are working to complete the funding for our states first program as well as to support more programs for Oklahoma!
+We are working to begin our second program as well as support more programs for Oklahoma!
 There continues to be more and more students that want the choice for college in Oklahoma that provides the supports they need.
-One program is not enough!
 Universities are interested – help us support them to begin more programs!